Realizing the Petz Recovery Map on an NMR Quantum Processor: Results and Discussion

 \section{Results and Discussion}

+Before discussing the experimental results, we stress that the Petz recovery maps constructed in this work are not expected to provide uniform recovery for arbitrary initial states.
+Rather, their performance depends sensitively on the overlap between the input state and the reference state used in the construction of the Petz map.
+This state dependence is an intrinsic feature of Petz recovery and not a limitation of the experimental implementation.
+Our experiments explicitly demonstrate this behavior by showing both enhanced recovery and degradation depending on the compatibility between the input state and the chosen reference state.

-To experimentally demonstrate quantum state recovery under a damping channel using the Petz recovery map, we performed two sets of experiments for each input state.
+To experimentally demonstrate the reference state dependent performance of Petz recovery map under a damping channel, we performed two sets of experiments for each input state.
 In the first set, the system qubit was subjected to the damping channel (either AD or PD) only.
 In the second set, following the application of the damping channel, the associated Petz recovery map was implemented using the NMR pulse sequence depicted in Figs.~\ref{fig3-ADseq} and \ref{fig4-PDseq}.
 In addition, the recovery experiments were repeated for different values of the reference state parameter $\epsilon$.
 To evaluate the performance of recovery, we compared the fidelity of both the damped state and the recovered state with respect to the original input state of the system qubit, and plotted it as a function of the strength of the damping channel.

 Fig.~\ref{fig5-adplot} depicts the experimental results for the AD channel and its corresponding Petz recovery map.
 For the experimental implementation, we consider the system qubit initialized in different input states: $\ket{0},\ket{1},\ket{+}=\frac{\ket{0}+\ket{1}}{\sqrt{2}}$ and $0.9268 \ket{0} + 0.3754\imath \ket{1}$.
 The reference state for constructing the Petz map was chosen to be of diagonal form, $\sigma=(1-\epsilon)\ket{0}\bra{0}+\epsilon\ket{1}\bra{1}$, and recovery was performed for three different values of $\epsilon=0.2,0.5,0.8$.
 The plots in the panels $\rm (a)$ and $\rm (b)$, illustrate that under the AD channel, the fidelity for the $\ket{0}$ state remains one as expected, since the AD process drives the system towards the $\ket{0}$ state.
 Conversely, the $\ket{1}$ state experiences significant decoherence.
 On implementing the Petz recovery map, the fidelity of the recovered state with respect to the $\ket{0}$ state decreases, while the fidelity with respect to the $\ket{1}$ state increases, with increase in $\epsilon$.
 This behavior reflects the dependence of the Petz recovery map on the choice of reference state.
 For an input state $\ket{0}$, the most suitable reference is one that is close to $\ket{0}$ itself i.e. smaller values of $\epsilon$.
 As $\epsilon$ increases, the reference state shifts toward $\ket{1}$.
 Thus, for the initial state $\ket{1}$, higher values of $\epsilon$ are more appropriate.
 Panels $\rm(c)$ and $\rm(d)$ display the results for the $\ket{+}$ and $0.9258 \ket{0} + 0.3781\iota\ket{1}$ states.
 Both these states exhibit behaviors similar to the $\ket{0}$ state.
 However, the fidelity loss for the $\ket{+}$ state is less as compared to the $\ket{0}$ state.
 This occurs because the $\ket{+}$ state is an equal superposition of the $\ket{0}$ and $\ket{1}$ states.
 As a result, the coherence reduces in magnitude, but the state does not completely collapse to $\ket{0}$.
 For this state as well, a smaller $\epsilon$ is the better choice.